 7) Devi Skanda Mata:

 Skanda is the other name for Lord Kartikeya, the son of Shiva, Parvati.
-So, she is called as Skanda Mata meaning mother of Skanda.
+So, she is called Skanda Mata meaning mother of Skanda.
 Skanda Mata rides on a fierce lion.
 She has four hands.
 She holds Lotus in her upper two hands and holds her son Skanda (who is a six-headed child) with her right hand.
-She keeps the other left hand in a blessing mode.
+She keeps the other left hand in blessing mode.

 8) Devi Katyayani:

-Katyayani Mata was formed from the waves of anger exuded of all Gods who have been angry with the atrocities of the demons.
+Katyayani Mata was formed from the waves of anger exuded by all Gods who have been angry with the atrocities of the demons.
 She was entrusted with the task of killing Mahishasura and other demons.
 She is red in color and rides on a majestic lion.
-She holds a Lotus and Sword in her left hands and keeps her both right hands in blessing and bestowing modes.
+She holds a Lotus and Sword in her left hand and keeps her both right hands in blessing and bestowing modes.

 9) Devi Kali:

 She is black in color and rides on a donkey killing the deadly demons named Sumbha and Nisumbha in a very frightening manner.
-She holds her both right hands in Varada (gifting) and Abhaya (protecting) mudras and carries a huge Sword and fierce Iron hook in her left hands.
+She holds her both right hands in Varada (gifting) and Abhaya (protecting) mudras and carries a huge Sword and fierce Iron hook in her left hand.

 The Worshipping Sequence of the 9 Forms of Goddess Durga: